cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/environment-credentials.md

 ## Credentials as Environment Variables

 In this lab we will use the `environment` directive to inject a username/password credential into are Jenkins Pipeline.
-We will also explore some best practices around injecting sensitive envrionmental variables into a Jenkins Pipeline.
+We will also explore some best practices around injecting sensitive environmental variables into a Jenkins Pipeline.

 1. Navigate to and open the GitHub editor for the `Jenkinsfile` file in the **main** branch of your **helloworld-nodejs** repository.  ![Edit Jenkinsfile](edit-jenksinfile.png?width=50pc)
 2. We will add another environment variable to the `environment` directive of the **Deploy** stage, but this time we will use the special helper method `credentials()` to create an environment variable from a username/password credential and we will then update the `echo` step to print out the values of the variable.
 Replace the entire **Deploy** stage with the following: